jelix/jelix/UPGRADE-TO-2.0.md

 And delete the runtests.php script from your application if it exist.

+## Migrate legacy jforms builder or replace them

+jForms builder named `legacy.html`,  `legacy.htmllight` or having name starting with `legacy.` are not supported anymore.

+You should use supported builders (named `html` or else).
+Your template may have to be modified.

+Or migrate your custom builder, if you have one, to base it on the supported builders.

 ## Other API changed

 - If you use plugins, you have to change their base class name for some of them: